Germany

 Therefore, businesses wishing to establish or expand their remote operations have Germany on their shortlist of potential locations.
 With its many positive qualities, the country is a great place to look for remote workers.

 There is a lot of interest among businesses in growing their presence in the booming German economy.
-However, it might be challenging to know where to begin if you are unfamiliar with the German labor market.
-Working together with Native Teams is invaluable in these kinds of crises.
+However, it might be challenging to know where to begin if you are unfamiliar with the German labour market.
+Native Teams Employer of Record services are invaluable in these kinds of crises.
 Having a Native Team on your side may help ensure that your business is compliant with all applicable laws in Germany, from the time of employment to the final payment of wages and benefits.

 Hire your first German employee with Native Teams.